killerbootz/killerbootz.github.io/_posts/2018-08-31-Bulldog-orig.md

 ![Bulldog CustomApp]({{ site.url }}/images/Bulldog/customApp.JPG)

-This does look like a SUPER ultimate PASSWORD, (but not so hard to get).
+SUPER ultimate PASSWORD!!, (but not so hard to get).

 I decided to try this on a few different accounts via SSH, but it ended up being the password for the "django" account: